parallella/parallella-examples/README.md

 1. Fork this repository
 2. Create a new sub-directory
-3. Add your project files and ensure the headers state GPL, BSD, MIT, or Apache license
+3. Add your project files with the appropriate license clearly stated
 4. Add a README.md file (see the .skeleton directory for a template)
 5. Submit a pull request